weelsix/rails.js/README.md

 An easy to use, indipendent, home-made javascript utility library to route your single page application.

 ## How to use Rails
-First you simply need to install Rails with npm, as always do:
+First you simply need to install Rails with npm, by doing:
 ```
 $ npm install rails-js --save
 ```
 *Otherwise you can clone this repo, or also grab the unminified or minified version of the umd from the dist folder*

-__BECAREFUL: Rails uses modern web techlogies such as *fetch API* and *Promises* so if you are planning to support old browsers in your project make sure to use necessary polyfils.
-And last but not least for now Rails is distributed primarly as a module, it respect commonJS exports and you can import it with commonJS imports or ES6 imports but if you're not using a bundling system (like webpack or browserify) you'll need one, or you have to use the umd version of the library (inside the *dist* folder, you can find the babel-es2015-preset transpilation, full or minified).
-In this case you cannot take advantage from the extendable class system, but your page objects must contain all the necessary properites and methods, even tho you can still use the *RailsPage* object as a prototype.__
+__BE CAREFUL: Rails uses modern web technologies such as *fetch API* and *Promises* so if you are planning to support old browsers in your project make sure to use necessary polyfils.
+Last but not least for now Rails is distributed primarly as a module, it respect commonJS exports and you can import it with commonJS imports or ES6 imports but if you're not using a bundling system (like webpack or browserify) you'll need one, or you have to use the umd version of the library (inside the *dist* folder, you can find the babel-es2015-preset transpilation, full or minified).
+In this case you cannot take advantage from the extendable class system, but your page objects must contain all the necessary properties and methods, even tho you can still use the *RailsPage* object as a prototype.__

 Once done, just import the main rails object like this